slsa-framework/slsa-proposals/0004/README.md

 To overcome a bootstrapping problem, we assume that compromises will be rare, and propose to generate package-specific SLSA provenance expectations on first use.
-Each such ‘trust on first use' (TOFU) policy contains expectations based on observed provenance, and can be used as a baseline to detect unexpected changes, for example a too low SLSA level, missing provenance, or an unexpected change in a 'sensitive' provenance property.
+Each such 'trust on first use' (TOFU) policy contains expectations based on observed provenance, and can be used as a baseline to detect unexpected changes, for example a too low SLSA level, missing provenance, or an unexpected change in a 'sensitive' provenance property.
 A [proposed TOFU